charleskcoffie-a11y/Ministry-Manager/README.md

   created_at timestamp with time zone default now()
 );

+-- 5. Uploaded Documents (For persisting parsed Standing Orders) create table if not exists uploaded_documents ( id text primary key, -- We will use a fixed ID like 'standing_orders' to ensure singleton storage filename text, content jsonb, updated_at timestamp with time zone default now()
+);

--- 5. Row Level Security (RLS) - Simple Public Access for Demo -- In production, replace 'true' with proper auth.uid() checks alter table church_programs enable row level security;
+-- 6. Row Level Security (RLS) - Simple Public Access for Demo -- In production, replace 'true' with proper auth.uid() checks alter table church_programs enable row level security;
 create policy "Public access" on church_programs for all using (true);